Here’s what you’ll learn from Unilever’s strategy study:

 The global giant

-Unilever clearly showed their aggressive intent in the 1980s, and they were not going to stop in the 1990s.
+Unilever clearly showed its aggressive intent in the 1980s, and they were not going to stop in the 1990s.

 By 1992, the conglomerate consisted of over 500 businesses in 75 countries.
 In the mid-1990s, they went on to acquire over 100 more companies.
 From buying personal care giant Helene Curtis for $770 million to sweeping the US ice cream market by buying Philip Morris's Kraft General Foods’ division for $215 million, there was no shortage of the treasure chest Unilever had.